Local controllability around a regular solution and null-controllability of scattering solutions for semilinear wave equations: Preliminaries

 Now, we assume that $d \geq 3$.
 Note that an estimate for the wave equation can be used for the Klein-Gordon equation, as one can absorb the low-order term for $T$ sufficiently small, and iterate to get the result for large $T$.
-In the case of a manifold with boundary, we refer to Corollary 1.2 of \cite{BlairSmithSogge}, with $(r, s, \gamma) = (1, 2, 1)$, which is an extension of a result of \cite{BurqLebeauPlanchon}.
-In the case $M = \mathbb{R}^d$, we use Corollary 1.3 of \cite{KeelTao} with $(\tilde{q}, \tilde{r}, \gamma) = (+ \infty, 2, 1)$ (which is a generalisation of \cite{Kapitanski}, \cite{MockenhauptSeegerSogge} and \cite{LindbladSogge}).
-See \cite{TataruStrich} for the case of non-smooth coefficients.
-The original result in $\mathbb{R}^3$ was proved by Strichartz \cite{Strichartz_original}.
-Note that Ivanovici's counterexamples in \cite{Ivanovici} show that Strichartz estimates are not true for the full range of exponents in the case of a manifold with boundary.